Shaaali/identity-apps/docs/quickstarts/qsg-saml-webapp-java-ee.md

 Now you have added the relevant configurations in your sample application.

-Stop and restart the [Tomcat server](https://tomcat.apache.org/tomcat-9.0-doc/setup.html) with the default port `8080`, for the newly added changes to be applied.
+Stop and restart the Tomcat server with the default port `8080` for the newly added changes to be applied.

 ```shell script
 sh catalina.sh stop